Accelerating Algebraic Multigrid Methods via Artificial Neural Networks: Algebraic Multigrid Methods

-We report in Algorithm~\ref{a:two_grid_iter} one iteration of the two-level algorithm, where $\nu_1$ and $\nu_2$ are the smoothing steps that we apply before and after the error correction, respectively.
+means that $\mathbf{u}_h^{(l)}$ is the result of $l$ steps of \bref{eq:precon_iter}, starting from an an initial vector $\mathbf{u}_h^{(0)}$.
+In Algorithm~\ref{a:two_grid_iter} we report one iteration of the two-level algorithm, where $\nu_1$ and $\nu_2$ are the numeber of smoothing steps that we apply before and after the error correction, respectively.
 The complete two-level AMG algorithm is outlined in Algorithm~\ref{a:mgcycle}.
-As usual, in Algorithm~\ref{a:mgcycle}, $tol$ is a user-defined tolerance that is employed for a stopping criterion.
+As usual, in Algorithm~\ref{a:mgcycle}, $tol$ is a user-defined tolerance that is employed as a stopping criterion.
 Analogously, $N_{max}$ is the maximum number of iterations allowed.
-We notice that the {\tt AMG} algorithm involves selecting the parameter $\theta$ a priori.
+We notice that Algorithm~\ref{a:two_grid_iter} involves selecting the parameter $\theta$ a priori.

-As a matter of fact, the two-level AMG Algorithm~\ref{a:mgcycle} can be immediately extended to many levels by simply calling recursively Algorithm~\ref{a:mgcycle} until a sufficiently coarse level is reached (where finally a direct linear solver is used).
+As a matter of fact, the two-level AMG Algorithm~\ref{a:mgcycle} can be immediately extended to many levels by simply calling recursively Algorithm~\ref{a:mgcycle} until a sufficiently coarse level is reached (where a direct solver is employed).
 For the sake of the analysis carried out in the present paper, we will focus on the two-level method.